 Carlos Sanchez and Jason Sanchez – The Everyday

 Selvaprakash Lakshmanan (India, 1978) focuses on a wide range of social and environmental issues.
-In his series The Rural Exodus, he portrays rural migrants on Indian cities.
+In his series The Rural Exodus, he portrays rural migrants in Indian cities.
 These cities are bursting at its seams with millions of migrants who are forced to seek refuge here as the villages no longer feed them.
 Crop failure, pending loans, drought, flood, caste discrimination – the distressing reasons for this rural exodus are many.
-For the thousands villagers, the relentless construction -- the mark of Indian urbanisation -- spells jobs.
+For the thousands of villagers, the relentless construction — the mark of Indian urbanisation — spells jobs.
 They come en masse and head to construction sites, where they find work as cheap labour.
 Shanties mushroom around every construction site.
 These villagers do not migrate for pleasure or to chase a quick buck in a big city.
 They are driven out by desperation.
 It is not migration simple and straight, it is distress migration.